JEI981214/FGF-and-XDoG-based/README.md

 This package contains the matlab code which is associated with the following paper:

 Yuchan Jie, Xiaosong Li*, Mingyi Wang,Fuqiang Zhou,Haishu Tan .
-Multimodal medical image fusion based on extended difference-of-Gaussians and edge perserving
+Multimodal medical image fusion based on extended difference-of-Gaussians and edge perserving .Expert Systems With Applications,2023,227,120301.https://doi.org/10.1016/j.eswa.2023.120301

 Usage of this code is free for research purposes only.
-Expert Systems With Applications,2023,227,120301.https://doi.org/10.1016/j.eswa.2023.120301

 Please refer to the above publication if you use this code.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%